I also tell you this: If two of you agree here on earth concerning anything you ask, my Father in heaven will do it for you. – Matthew 18:19 (NLT)

 Heart Peace currently offers sessions with:

-Michelle Patterson, a licensed mental health counselor and EMDR therapist (founder of Heart Peace Counseling Center), can help you manage stress, deal with marriage and family issues, and overcome life challenges, anxiety, depression, grief, loss, PTSD, trauma, childhood sexual abuse and low self-worth.
-Michelle is trained in Prepare/Enrich inventories for couples, and has attended Gottman Method couples’ trainings.
+Michelle Patterson, founder of Heart Peace Counseling center, licensed mental health counselor and EMDR therapist can help you overcome life challenges, get “unstuck” emotionally, find spiritual direction, manage stress, anxiety, depression, grief, loss, PTSD, trauma, abuse and low self-worth.
+Michelle loves helping clients find peace in Christ (Philippians 4:7) to overcome obstacles in the way of fulfilling their purpose.
 She is a graduate of Asbury Theological Seminary and is a member of the American Association of Christian Counselors (AACC).